-The Core Team reports to the President or designee during an emergency, and:
+The Policy Group reports to the President or designee during an emergency, and:

-- Oversees and supports the Emergency Planning and Preparedness and Threat Assessment Teams
+- Oversees and supports the Emergency Management Team;

-- Informs VIPs and the community through notifications and updates
+- Informs stakeholders and college community members through notifications and updates.

-Emergency Planning and Preparedness Team (EPPT): This team is comprised of college employees trained in emergency preparedness and response using the Incident Command System.
-This team reports to the Emergency Core Team during an emergency and:
+The Emergency Management Team (EMT) is comprised of college employees responsible for operational management during an emergency.
+Team members are trained in emergency preparedness and response using the Incident Command System (ICS).
+This team reports to the Executive Policy Group during an emergency and:

 Threat Assessment and Management Team (TAM):